 Criminal defense is an area of law that requires extensive communication, an aggressive and relentless approach, and outstanding courtroom skill.
 When charged with a serious criminal offense, your and your family’s future is at risk.
 If you are convicted of a felony offense, you may spend years in prison, or in less serious misdemeanor charges, your criminal record will permanently show your conviction.
 This cannot only affect your future prospects in employment and education, but a record may even affect housing and financial opportunities, as well.
-If you are facing any type of criminal charges, you need a dedicated, professional Chicago criminal defense attorney from the Law Offices of Michael P. Schmiege who is ready to defend your rights.
+If you are facing any type of criminal charges, you need a dedicated, professional Chicago criminal defense attorney from Chivari P.C.
+Attorneys at Law who is ready to defend your rights.

 It is certain that the prosecutor has evidence against you and has every intention of convicting you.
 In fact, your case is one of hundreds they deal with, and whether you are guilty of the crime or not, every effort will be made to get you convicted and sentenced to jail.
 Many prosecutors are on the fast track regarding their career and carefully watch their “conviction percentage” as part of their future launch into private practice.
 You are definitely “just another number” in the eyes of the prosecuting attorney.
 When dealing with this situation, you need to fight back and protect your constitutional rights with a skilled Chicago criminal defense lawyer who is equally powerful and determined.

 In addition to reviewing the links listed above, you can visit our criminal defense blog for recent news and helpful tips regarding this important field.
-The Law Offices of Michael P. Schmiege also encourages you to schedule an in-person consultation or to discuss your case with one of our professionals over the phone.
+Chivari P.C.
+Attorneys at Law also encourages you to schedule an in-person consultation or to discuss your case with one of our professionals over the phone.
 Nothing compares to having your specific questions answered and your concerns addressed by a skilled Chicago criminal defense attorney.

 When you are facing criminal charges, fighting for your defense is a critical matter.
 Not all attorneys have the talent in the courtroom to present a compelling defense to the jury.
 It has been proven on countless high-profile cases that the skill of the defense team is of ultimate importance in any criminal trial.
-At the Law Offices of Michael P. Schmiege, the legal team is prepared to aggressively pursue all avenues of defense by seeking out any flaws in the case against you and exploit it in the fight for your freedom.
+At Chivari P.C.
+Attorneys at Law, the legal team is prepared to aggressively pursue all avenues of defense by seeking out any flaws in the case against you and exploit it in the fight for your freedom.

 The ability to negotiate, plea bargain and litigate is the strong suit of the legal team at the firm, and no matter how serious the charge, you can be assured that all the tools in the arsenal of the defense team will be brought into play when defending your case, from DUI to serious felony charges like murder or rape.
 Your case will be a priority and you will be kept apprised of the progress of your case throughout the legal process.
 It is critical to get legal representation as soon as possible after the arrest to avoid the pitfalls that can result without a powerful legal defender at your side.

-Contact a Chicago criminal defense attorney from the Law Offices of Michael P. Schmiege today.
+Contact a Chicago criminal defense attorney from Chivari P.C.
+Attorneys at Law today.